voxpupuli/ra10ke/README.md

 It will also cache forge metadata in ̃$XDG_CACHE_DIR/ra10ke.metadata_cache in order to make subsequent runs faster.

-### r10k:install[path]
+### r10k:install

-Reads the Puppetfile in the current directory and installs them under the `path` provided as an argument.
+Reads the Puppetfile in the current directory and installs them under the configured `moduledir`.

+If `purge` is set to `true` it will also remove modules no longer referenced in the Puppetfile.

 #### Limitations